lairdubois/lairdubois/docs/01-installation.md

 ## Step 3 - Clone repository

+*⚠️&nbsp;️&nbsp;Note : Be sure that the current directory is the project's root directory. (ie: `/var/www/www.lairdubois.fr` for PROD environment)*

 ``` bash
     $ sudo git pull origin master
 ```

 ## Step 4 - Run composer to retrieve vendor dependencies

+*⚠️&nbsp;️&nbsp;Note : Be sure that the current directory is the project's root directory. (ie: `/var/www/www.lairdubois.fr` for PROD environment)*

 L'Air du Bois uses a lot of external libs and bundles.
 This step permits to automaticaly download them.